awakelife93/spring-boot-boilerplate/README.md

   - spring security + jwt logic
 - utils
 - resources
-  - prod, dev, local, common, secret, batch, test
+  - prod, dev, local, common, secret, test
     - secret: Write variables that need to be hidden.
     - common: Write common variables for the project.
-    - batch: Write the variables needed for the batch.
     - test: Create the variables needed for your test environment.

 ### Note